 Filing a Claim With the At-Fault Driver’s Insurance

 If the other driver was at fault, their insurance should pay for the damage to your vehicle.
-In some states, the at-fault driver’s insurance also pays for your injury claim.
+The at-fault driver’s insurance also pays for your injury claim in some states.
 But other states — Florida among them — are “no-fault” states, meaning each driver’s insurance covers bodily injury regardless of fault.
 For this reason, Florida requires drivers to carry personal injury protection (PIP) coverage.

 There are a few advantages to filing with the other driver’s insurance.
 Perhaps the biggest is that you do not have to pay a deductible.
 Another benefit is that you will not have to worry about your premiums rising, a frequent consequence of filing a claim with your insurance company (even when you were not at fault in an accident).